Fighting for people with disabilities

 Site access:

-All Tour start and finish sites are accessible to people with reduced mobility.
+All start and finish sites of the Tour are accessible to people with reduced mobility.

-The charity adapts and publishes the roadbook's Braille (5,000 copies), large-print and audio editions, which are sent free of charge to visually impaired people who request it at www.handicapzero.org.
+The association adapts and publishes the roadbook in Braille (5,000 copies), large print, and audio formats, which are then provided and shipped free of charge to visually impaired individuals upon request on the website www.handicapzero.org.

-The site also provides live updates of the race.
-Certain sequences are translated into sign languages for people with hearing impairments.
+The website also provides live updates during the race.
+Certain segments are translated into sign language for the hearing impaired.

-The Tour de France and the ANAS Foundation will be donating bicycles to people with disabilities or who are dependent on others.
+In 2024, the Tour de France and the ANAIS Foundation will donate bicycles to people with disabilities or dependence.

 Promoting social accessibility

-The Tour has backed Secours Populaire Français since 2008 through the (The forgotten of sport) project.
-Its aim is to ensure children from underprivileged backgrounds are not excluded from leisure activities and holidays.
-In 6 different stages, 600 to 1,000 young boys and girls get to discover the atmosphere and the "engine room" of the Tour de France for a day.
-More than 17,000 children aged 8 to 12 have benefited from this sporting and educational experience so far.
+Since 2008, the Tour de France has supported the Secours populaire français through the "Les oubliés du sport" (The Forgotten of Sport) project.
+The aim of this initiative is to provide access to leisure activities and vacations for children from disadvantaged backgrounds.
+Each year, 600 to 1,000 young people get to experience the behind-the-scenes and atmosphere of the Tour de France for a day.
+Nearly 17,000 children aged 8 to 12 have had the opportunity to enjoy this sporting and educational experience.

-It aims to use the media to promote civic participation among young people from working-class neighbourhoods.
-300 young people have taken part in journalistic immersion programs in the heart of the Tour de France since 2010.
+The operation aims to encourage civic participation among young people from underprivileged neighbourhoods through the use of media.
+Since 2010, 300 young people have participated in journalistic immersion programs at the heart of the Tour de France.

 Fighting for a charitable cause

-Mécénat Chirurgie Cardiaque enables children in developing countries with heart defects to undergo surgery in France, if they cannot be treated in their home country due to a lack of technical resources.
-Every year, 30 ambassadors for the charity (athletes, artists, journalists and TV hosts) ride the Étape du Cœur ("Stage of the Heart"), a shortened version of an actual stage, before the pro peloton.
-The Tour de France and its partners have saved 321 children since 2003.
+The Mécénat Chirurgie Cardiaque charity allows children with heart defects from underprivileged countries to undergo surgery in France when it is not possible in their home countries due to a lack of technical resources.
+Each year, 30 ambassadors of the association (athletes, artists, journalists, and presenters) participate in the Etape du Cœur, a segment of an official stage completed before the professional riders pass.
+Since 2003, the Tour de France and its partners have helped save 403 children.

 Sharing the road